© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Post-medieval animal pound 430m south of East Soar Farm is a scheduled monument protected by Historic England under reference 1020576.
 View the official record →

-A post-medieval animal pound located 430 metres south of East Soar Farm is a scheduled ancient monument preserving evidence of rural livestock management practices in Devon.
+This post-medieval animal pound is a 430 metres south of East Soar Farm in Devon, is a livestock enclosure dating to the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020576.

 Post-medieval animal pound 430m south of East Soar Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020576.